byjg/php-anydataset-json/docs/dynamic-fields.md

 }
 ```

-The closure will receive an array with all the values of the fields defined in the json_path.
+The closure will receive an array with all the values of the fields defined in the withFields method.
 You can use this array to create the dynamic field.